Nao's analysis results

 Heightened by the anxiety of ‘not being able to fail’

-Intense loneliness from lacking dependable people fosters strong learning ability
+Intense loneliness from having no one to rely on fosters strong learning ability

-A tendency to fill the void of loneliness through self-reliance, seeking solutions via information gathering and learning.
+Tendency to fill the loneliness of not being able to rely on others through self-solving via information gathering and learning.

-A heightened sense of responsibility stemming from a lack of trust in others.
+Developed a strong sense of responsibility due to a lack of trust in others.

-Creativity developed as an escape from the harshness of reality
+Creativity developed to escape the harshness of reality

 Ideas evolved to devise possibilities for confronting real-world problems.

-Self-expression, driven by fear-avoidance defence mechanisms, became linked to creativity.
+Self-expression through fear-avoidance defence mechanisms became linked to creativity.

 Summary

-These issues can be seen as transforming from my childhood abuse and bullying into current strengths.
+These issues stem from childhood abuse and bullying, which I believe have transformed into my current strengths.

 However, this should not be interpreted as justifying the abuse or bullying.